pinna9001/pinna9001/README.md

 - 👋 Hi, I’m @pinna9001
-- 👀 I’m interested in GameDev
+- 👀 I’m interested in GameDev and how to build a pc from simple logic gates
-- 🌱 I’m currently learning OpenGL
+- 🌱 I’m currently learning OpenGL and Webdev.
+But my focus is more on OpenGL.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on games, hardware and other programming projects.
+I'm open for other fun programming ideas. 😃
 - 📫 How to reach me ...

 <!---